omahs/imx-docs/docs/main/guides/advanced-guides/asset-burning.md

 Burned assets will still show up in the [listAssets](/reference#/operations/listAssets) API endpoint with a "burned" status.
 This is a filterable field.

-This is an example of getting burned assets using the JS SDK (deprecated soon):
+This is an example of getting burned assets using the JS SDK:

 ```typescript
 import { ImmutableXClient, ImmutableAssetStatus } from '@imtbl/imx-sdk';